-Anna-Marie McLemore, Kacen Callender, Elizabeth Acevedo, Tehlor Kay Mejia, Victoria Lee, Adam Silvera,
+Anna-Marie McLemore, Kacen Callender, Elizabeth Acevedo, Tehlor Kay Mejia, Adam Silvera,

 Heartstopper by Alice Oseman, The Derby Daredevils by Kit Rosewater, Laura Dean keeps breaking up with me by Mariko Tamaki, Heavy Vinyl by Carly Usdin, Check Please! by Ngozi Ukazu, Bloom by Kevin Panetta,